Get a Business Credit Card to Build Your Startup s Credit

 Understanding your business credit scores is important.
 Experian, Dun & Bradstreet, and Equifax calculate scores differently, with common factors including trade experiences, outstanding balances, payment habits, credit utilization, demographics, and business size.

-READ MORE 6 Strategies to Grow Your Real Estate Business
+READ MORE 9 Real Estate Marketing Strategies to Expand Your Business

 To build your business credit: